What is counselling?

 Counselling, sometimes called therapy or “psychotherapy” is a collaborative effort between an individual and a therapist (e.g. a psychologist, a registered clinical counsellor).
 It provides a supportive environment to talk openly and confidentially about concerns and feelings.

-When should I consider counselling?
+When should I consider counselling or group therapy?

 - You feel an overwhelming and prolonged sense of helplessness and sadness, and your problems do not seem to get better despite your efforts and help from family and friends.